yashharjani/Sample/README.md

 Glimpse of runner class:

+	// The CucumberOptions annotation is used to configure Cucumber test execution
 	@CucumberOptions(

-			features = {"src/test/java/features"},
+			// Specify the location of your feature files and package where your step definitions are located features = {"src/test/java/features"},
 			glue = {"Stepdef"},

+			// Configure the Cucumber plugin options
 			plugin = {"pretty", "json:target/json-report/cucumber.json",
 							"com.aventstack.extentreports.cucumber.adapter.ExtentCucumberAdapter:",
 			},

-			monochrome = true,
+			// Display the Cucumber output in monochrome (removes color codes) monochrome = true,
 			publish = true
 	)

 	public class testNgRunner extends AbstractTestNGCucumberTests {
-	}
+		// TestNG annotations or additional configurations can be added here if needed }